 Royal icing in Ziploc baggies to decorate cookies.

-• Make the icing thick to start and use the thicker icing to pipe the outer edges of the cookies.
-Then add another drop or two of water to make the icing slightly thinner to use to flood the inside of the cookie with icing.
+• Make the icing thick to start, then use it to pipe the outer edges of the cookies.
+Then add another drop or two of water to make the icing slightly thinner, then flood the inside of the cookie with it

 • If your royal icing has a thick consistency, add a little water – just a drop or two to thin out the icing.

-• If the icing is too thin add a teaspoon or two of sifted powdered sugar to thicken it if you get it too thin.
+• If the icing is too thin, add a teaspoon or two of sifted powdered sugar to thicken it.

 • Add vegan sprinkles to the cookies immediately after piping on the royal icing so that they stick better.

 • When decorating cookies with kids – I like to make up a double batch of royal icing and fill up little snack-sized ziplock bags with the icing.
-I make a least 2 bags of each color so they aren’t fighting over the same color.
-Also, be sure to cut a very small hole in the bag so they don’t squeeze too much out at once.
+I make at least 2 bags of each color so they aren’t fighting over the same color.
+Also, be sure to cut a tiny hole in the bag so they don’t squeeze too much at once.

 The royal icing will keep well at room temperature for about 3 days, in the fridge for about 1 week, or in the freezer for up to 3 months.

-Storage Tip – Place a piece of parchment paper between the layers of cookies to make sure they don’t stick together if you are stacking them.
+Storage Tip: Place a piece of parchment paper between layers of cookies to prevent them from sticking together when stacking.

 Vegan sugar cookies cut into hearts and butterflies and decorated with royal icing.

 However, if you want an amazing-tasting frosting for your cookies, I highly recommend my vegan buttercream frosting.
-We usually do one batch with royal icing for the fun of decorating and then do another batch with buttercream, because it simply tastes better.
+We usually do one batch with royal icing for the fun of decorating, and then another batch with buttercream because it simply tastes better.

 You can also use my vegan icing recipe or my vegan whipped cream frosting recipe to decorate your cookies.